 A forecast identifies the sources and amounts of cash coming into your business and the destinations and amounts of cash going out over a given period.
 The forecast usually includes two columns - for 'forecast' and 'actual amounts' - and is usually done for a year or quarter in advance.

-There are different ways of setting out a cashflow forecast, but in all cases, your forecast should be based on your past performance and include:
+There are different ways of setting out a cashflow forecast.
+But it will normally be based on your past performance and include:

 - total of receipts minus payments, with negative figures shown in brackets